R1-A7-D

 Limited battery runtime

-A battery life of Approx. 1.5 hours (battery-powered, reported) means shorter operational windows between charges.
+A battery life of Approx. 1.5 hours (battery-powered; external power also supported) means shorter operational windows between charges.
 For applications requiring continuous or extended operation, this may necessitate scheduling around charge cycles or deploying multiple units in rotation.
 Evaluate whether the runtime meets your minimum session requirements before committing.

 Note: This strengths and trade-offs assessment is based on the R1-A7-D's documented specifications as tracked in the ui44 database.
 Real-world performance depends on deployment conditions, firmware maturity, and environmental factors.
 For the most current information, check the Unitree Robotics manufacturer page or visit the official product page.
 Use the comparison tool to evaluate these trade-offs against competing robots in the same category.